 Our Articles of Association provide that the United States District Court for the Southern District of New York shall be the competent court of jurisdiction for the resolution of any litigation on the grounds of or in connection with U.S. federal or state capital market laws.
 In the absence of these provisions, under the Securities Act of 1933, as amended, or the Securities Act, U.S. federal and state courts have been found to have concurrent jurisdiction over suits brought to enforce duties or liabilities created by the Securities Act.
-This choice of forum provision will not apply to suits brought to enforce duties or liabilities created by the Securities Act of 1934, as amended, which already provides that such federal district courts have exclusive jurisdictions over such suits.
+This choice of forum provision will not apply to suits brought to enforce duties or liabilities Exchange Act of 1934, as amended, which already provides that such federal district courts have exclusive jurisdictions over such suits.

 The choice of forum provision contained in our Articles of Association may limit a shareholder's ability to bring a claim in a judicial forum that it finds favorable for disputes with us or our executive officers, directors, or other employees, or impose additional litigation costs on shareholders in pursuing any such claims, particularly if the shareholders do not reside in or near the state of New York, which may discourage such lawsuits.
 In addition, while the Delaware Supreme Court ruled in March 2020 that federal forum selection provisions purporting to require claims under the Securities Act be brought in federal court are "facially valid" under Delaware law, there is uncertainty as to whether other U.S. or German courts will enforce our choice of forum provision.
 The enforceability of similar choice of forum provisions in other companies' governing documents has been challenged in recent legal proceedings, and it is possible that a court in the relevant jurisdictions with respect to us could find the choice of forum provision contained our Articles of Association to be inapplicable or unenforceable.
-If the relevant court were to find the choice of forum provision contained in our articles of association to be inapplicable or unenforceable, we may incur additional costs associated with resolving such matters in other jurisdictions, which could adversely affect our business, financial condition and operating results.
+If the relevant court were to find the choice of forum provision contained in our articles of association to be inapplicable or unenforceable.
+If the relevant court were to find the choice of forum provision contained in our articles of association to be inapplicable or unenforceable.
+If the relevant court were to find the choice of forum provision contained in our articles of association to be inapplicable or unenforceable.
 The choice of forum provision may also impose additional litigation costs on shareholders who assert that the provision is not enforceable or invalid.
-The United States District Court for the Southern District of New York may also reach different judgments or results than would other courts, including courts where a shareholder considering a U.S.-based action may be located or would otherwise choose to bring the action, and such judgments may be more or less favorable to us than our shareholders.
+The United States District Court for the Southern District of New York may also reach different judgments or results than would other courts, including courts where a shareholder considering a U.S.-based action may be located or would otherwise choose to bring the action, and such judgments may be more or less favorable to us than our share